Discover

 Meet Our Pastor

 At the heart of his ministry is a commitment to pastoral presence and generous hospitality—listening well, walking alongside people over time, and making space for the stranger.
-Whether someone comes seeking, returning, or simply wondering, Bryan seeks to create the space for belonging and growth.
+Whether someone comes seeking, returning, or simply wondering, Helen seeks to create the space for belonging and growth.

 If you’re visiting for the first time, I’d be glad to meet you—or to give you space if that’s what you prefer.